ory/sdk/clients/client/ruby/docs/FrontendApi.md

   x_session_token: 'x_session_token_example', # String | The Session Token of the Identity performing the settings flow.
   return_session_token_exchange_code: true, # Boolean | EnableSessionTokenExchangeCode requests the login flow to include a code that can be used to retrieve the session token after the login flow has been completed.
   return_to: 'return_to_example', # String | The URL to return the browser to after the flow was completed.
+  organization: 'organization_example', # String | An optional organization ID that should be used for logging this user in.
+This parameter is only effective in the Ory Network.
   via: 'via_example' # String | Via should contain the identity's credential the code should be sent to.
 Only relevant in aal2 flows.
 DEPRECATED: This field is deprecated.
 Please remove it from your requests.
 The user will now see a choice of MFA credentials to choose from to perform the second factor instead.
 }